-The primary treatment of pig wastes of CPA 37 is accomplished mainly through the Project's facilities.
-Anaerobic digestion helps ensure that the Farm's effluents meet regulatory quality standards.
-Foul odors emanating from stored effluents are significantly abated, improving working conditions for workers and the general envronment for the Farm's neighboring communities and livestock.
+The primary treatment of pig wastes of CPA 38 will be accomplished mainly through the Project's facilities.
+Anaerobic digestion will help ensure that the Farm's effluents meet regulatory quality standards.
+Foul odors emanating from stored effluents are anticipated to be significantly abated, improving working conditions for workers and the general envronment for the Farm's neighboring communities and livestock.

-By providing a mechanism to capture methane and using it as a renewable source of energy, the Project is helping lower the Farm's overall carbon footprint - through preventing release of greenhouse gases into the atmosphere and decreasing its consumtion of conventional fuels (for power).
+By providing a mechanism to capture methane and use it as a renewable source of energy, the Project will help lower the Farm's overall carbon footprint - through preventing release of greenhouse gases into the atmosphere and decreasing its consumtion of conventional fuels (for power).